We can both agree on this:

 Here's the deal:

-Buying bitcoin (BTC) with a credit or debit card used to be REALLY hard.
+Buying bitcoin (BTC) with a debit or credit card used to be REALLY hard.

-Below, we've listed 5 proven exchanges for buying bitcoins with your credit card.
+Below, we've listed 5 proven exchanges for buying cryptocurrency with your debit card or credit card.

-We suggest using the exchanges listed below or doing research before buying from any exchange.
+We suggest using the exchanges listed or doing research before buying from any exchange.